TABLE OF CONTENTS > Click to open

 “What’s Your Dream?”

 A couple of strange things occurred at the Pier.
 One was that I’m 99.9% positive I saw Jax from “Vanderpump Rules” with some girl holding a random stranger’s parrot.
-He was acting interested in the folks distributing environmental and spiritual collateral which, if you’ve seen the show, we all know is a joke.
+He was acting interested in the folks distributing environmental and spiritual collateral, which we all know is a joke if you’ve seen the show.
 He also had a plastic surgery bandage over his face (that was the .1% of uncertainty).

-I spotted Rasheed Wallace at brunch in DC once and the #AdventurePartnerForLife told me not, under any circumstances, to approach him, of all people.
+I spotted Rasheed Wallace at brunch in DC once, and the #AdventurePartnerForLife told me not, under any circumstances, to approach him, of all people.
 (I guess he’s not the nicest guy there ever was.)
-As was the case then, another photo opp missed.
-Though I don’t know that I, myself, am a huge fan of disturbing celebrities when they’re just living their lives… especially reality Bravolebrities.
-After a little social media research (and now-current editing), I learned this was the first of what would be three rhinoplasties and he was there with the chick from San Diego that he, of course, cheated on.
+As was the case then, another photo opp was missed.
+However, I don’t know that I am a huge fan of disturbing celebrities when they’re just living their lives… especially reality Bravolebrities.
+After a little social media research (and now-current editing), I learned this was the first of what would be three rhinoplasties, and he was there with the chick from San Diego that he, of course, cheated on.
 Big surprise.

 No Good Deed Goes Unpunished

 The second strange thing happened when Jeff and I went to lunch.
-The restaurant we went to served family-style meals and we had way too much leftover.
-As we do in DC, we requested extra to-go containers to divvy everything up, a couple of bags, and a couple sets of cutlery to give to the homeless, which there was no shortage of by the Pier.
+The restaurant we went to served family-style meals and had way too many leftovers.
+As we do in DC, we requested extra to-go containers to divvy everything up, a couple of bags, and a couple of sets of cutlery to give to the homeless, which there was no shortage of by the Pier.

-On my first crack at LA, I think my favorites were probably the Sunset and Griffith areas.
+I think my favorites were probably the Sunset and Griffith areas on my first crack at LA.
 Returned to the airport for an 11-hour overnight flight.
 A Fiji stopover before our official New Zealand road trip begins.
 Total accumulated air time: 16 hours.

 A Fiji Stopover, Sunrise & Sleep